Where to Stay in New York: A First Timers Guide (2025)

 Cons of staying in Chelsea and Greenwich

-• It’s a little out of the way: there aren’t many attractions within walking distance from the area.
+• It’s a little out of the way: There aren’t many attractions within walking distance from the area.
 You’ll likely need to use the subway most days.

 Where to stay in Chelsea and Greenwich

-Midrange: Dream Downtown is a popular hotel in the Chelsea area.
+👉 Dream Downtown | This is a popular hotel in the Chelsea area.
 The hotel even comes with a pool.
-I stayed here almost ten years ago so it’s been a while since I was there, but it was amazing at the time.
+I stayed here almost ten years ago, so it’s been a while since I was there, but it was amazing at the time.

-Luxury: while it might not look like much from the outside, the Standard Hotel is one of the trendiest hotels in New York.
+👉 The Standard Hotel | While it might not look like much from the outside, the Standard Hotel is one of the trendiest hotels in New York.
 This was one of the first hotels I ever stayed in when visiting New York for the first time.
-Keep an eye out for celebs in the lobby.
+Keep an eye out for celebs in the lobby and in the fancy rooftop bar.

 The Meatpacking District is a great place to stay in NYC